 Organisations cannot deliver value in the abstract.
 Value must address something the customer actually cares about, in a way that makes their life or work meaningfully better.
 Through deep customer understanding, organisations must eliminate or de-prioritise investments that do not register as meaningful in the customer's eyes.

-Relevant answers a single question: are we solving the right problem?
+Relevant answers a single question.
+Are we solving the right problem?

 Recognisable

+Recognisable value is not what you offer.
+It is what the customer experiences.
+An organisation can invest in a thousand things its customers never asked for and never truly benefit from, and call it excellence.
 Customer centricity requires the discipline to direct investment toward what the customer recognises as meaningful, and the courage to de-prioritise everything else, however impressive it looks internally.

 It's Everyone's Job